akmal2409/talcistore-spring-angular/README.md

 # Future Plans and Improvements
 * Move it to Microservice architecture with Spring Cloud
 * Change existing authentication and authorization with plain JWT to OAuth2.0 supporting 3rd party access.
-* Deploy it on AWS
+* Deploy it on AWS in EKS as a microservice
 * More TBA

 # Clone repository